 Students are encouraged to participate in Hawthorne School's extracurricular activities as well as take advantage of city-sponsored programs.
 These activities promote positive attitudes, encourage achievement, and instill a sense of belonging among students.
-Musical theater. computer coding, Adventure Camp, and STAR enrichment programs are offered after school.
+Computer coding, Adventure Camp, and STAR enrichment programs are offered after school.
 There are also numerous clubs/programs students can participate in such as a dance program for 5th grade, Science Olympiad, a math competition, and a Wednesday morning speaker series for middle school students.
 An after school math club is also available 2 days a week in the library.
+Music is available for TK-K every other week and 1st-5th every week.